 In total, we added 4 internal links from 4 different pages.
 There is no need to go overboard with this, like anything in SEO, you’ll see better results by focusing on quality and not quantity.

 Step 3 – Resubmit the sitemap to Google once you’ve made all the changes.

 2 weeks into the campaign and MadeSimpleMedia was up 61 positions across the board.

 Not bad if I say so myself.

 What’s better is that the client messaged me 2 weeks into the campaign to let me know that he has already received an inbound enquiry from a company based in Horsham.

 Fast forward to June and we’ve carried out a custom link building plan and we’re now in position 1 for the Horsham based keywords.
 We’ve recently allocated our resources to the West Sussex page so watch this space.

 I hope this highlights how powerful internal linking can be and gives you a reason to include it in your SOPs.
-If you’re a local business owner and would like help optimising your internal links, feel free to get in touch with us today and we’ll be more than happy to help.
+If you ever want to view a website that has perfect internal links then check out the business blog website by Business Cobra, they’re onpage SEO is literally perfect.
+However, if you’re a local business owner and would like help optimising your internal links, feel free to get in touch with us today and we’ll be more than happy to help.